lois-dowell/dbaesencryption-hotfix-php-8.1/README.md

 });

-## Set encryption key in .env and config file
+## 5.Set encryption key in .env and config file

 ```php
 Set in .env file